Abhiswain97/github-finder/README.md

 # Github Finder

-Part of the course: `React Front to Back`, made for self-study.
+Part of the course: [React Front to Back by Brad Traversy](https://www.udemy.com/course/modern-react-front-to-back/), made for self-study.

 Use it to search for Github users.